Kuso Miso Technique: Impact

 Takakazu Abe (left) and Masaki Michishita (right).
 Their faces in this panel are prominently featured in parodies.

 Published to relative obscurity in 1987, Kuso Miso Technique gained notoriety as an Internet meme beginning in 2002 after scanned copies of the manga were posted on the imageboards 2channel and Futaba Channel.
-The memeification of the series, particularly the posting of images edited to include Abe and Michishita's faces mid-coitus, trigged the so-called "Yamajun boom" that saw significant public interest in Junichi Yamakawa's manga, with several anthologies of Yamakawa's works selling out the entirety of their print runs.
+The memeification of the series, particularly the posting of images edited to include Abe and Michishita's faces mid-coitus, triggered the so-called "Yamajun boom" that saw significant public interest in Junichi Yamakawa's manga, with several anthologies of Yamakawa's works selling out the entirety of their print runs.
 Shift_JIS art of the manga produced on 2channel also contributed to the boom.

 Lines from the manga such as "uho!
 Ii otoko", "yaranai ka", and the interjection "uho!" became popular Internet slang on Japanese forums and imageboards, as well as among the Japanese gay community.
 "Yaranai" was ranked the 16th in 2007's "Net Slang of the Year" in Japan.
 In 2009, in a survey by Gadget News asking respondents "which manga do you think is the most interesting?", Kuso Miso Technique placed 11th.
 A variety of official merchandise related to Kuso Miso Technique has been produced, including t-shirts and body pillow covers.

 A parody song inspired by the series, "Yaranaika", was created by a 2channel user; the song is composed of homoerotic lyrics set to the melody of "Balalaika" by Koharu Kusumi of Morning Musume.
 The song became popular on video sites such as Nico Nico Douga, where it has been integrated into one of the site's most popular medleys.
 Yuichiro Nagashima, a kickboxer famous for cosplaying during matches, once entered the ring dressed in Abe's jumpsuit with the parody song as background music.